 Huave women are known for weaving white cotton cloths with a variety of brightly colored geometric figures.
 These are used for wrapping tortillas, putting under their market products, or decorating their home altars.
 Every year since 1970, a textile competition has been held in San Mateo del Mar, challenging women to make the biggest and most beautiful cloths.
 Some winners are women whose cloths covered whole tables, were round or round, or double- sided.
 Recently, a handcrafts union has been trying to introduce the Huave's woven clothes into a commercial item.

 The majority of Huaves call themselves Catholic, but they do not practice their doctrinal beliefs.
 More emphasis is given to worshiping their dead ancestors, to whom they bring fruit and offerings.

 About 30 years ago, the Gospel was initially presented to the Huave de San Mateo del Mar.
 They resisted it at first, but since that time, many have come to Christ.
-At present, there are about 12 churches in this area.

 The struggle with alcoholism is one of the biggest challenges facing the Huave de San Mateo del Mar people.
 God has been blessing the Huaves, but even so, there are still thousands that have not yet come to Christ.

 * Pray that the established Huave churches would keep growing.